mfitz/knacktorle/README.md

 <kbd><img src="actorle-screenshot.png" width="650"/></kbd>

+## What is Knacktorle?
 **Knacktorle** is an awkwardly-named command line tool for solving Actorle puzzles in a single guess.
-It searches [local IMDb data files](#geting-the-imdb-data) read in at runtime:
+It solves puzzles by searching against [local IMDb data files](#geting-the-imdb-data) read in at runtime.

+See it in action:

 [![asciicast](https://asciinema.org/a/549538.svg)](https://asciinema.org/a/549538)